optimizely/wordpress-plugin/README.txt

 3. Enter your Optimizely API token in the plugin's settings page, choose a project to use, then save.

 You're ready to start using Optimizely!

+== Screenshots ==
+1. Create multiple headlines for each post
+2. View your results and launch winners directly from the dashboard

+= 3.5.0 =
+* Major changes to get the plugin ready for Wordpress VIP
+* Fixed bug that caused some snippets not to get loaded correctly after performing an upgrade

 = 3.2.1 =
 * Fixed bug that caused some variations to not get updated or created after experiment creation